At PKWA Law, our Family Lawyers have received awards and recognitions such as:

 Our divorce lawyers are in court daily, working with the family court judges, their staff and family counsellors, and other family lawyers.

 We pride ourselves on fighting hard for our clients while working well with everyone.
-We believe the most effective and best divorce lawyer is someone who is respectful of others and respected by others.
+We believe the most effective and best divorce lawyer is respectful of others and respected by others.

 10. ONE OF SINGAPORE’S TOP SME COMPANIES

-PKWA Law is an established full service Singaporean law firm with 30 years of solid reputation and more than 100 employees.
+PKWA Law is an established full-service Singaporean law firm with 30 years of solid reputation and more than 100 employees.
 We are conveniently located at HDB Hub.
-We are a leading top firm in conveyancing and family law.

 PKWA Law’s clients include DBS, UOB, OCBC, Maybank, StanChart, HSBC, Citibank and CPF Board.

-Our team of dedicated Singapore Divorce Lawyer specialists advise families on divorces that are contested and uncontested.
 An uncontested divorce occurs when there are no disagreements between you and your spouse over the divorce, children custody and financial issues.
-An uncontested divorce is recommended over a contested divorce as it is quicker, stress free and legal fees are cheaper.
+An uncontested divorce is recommended over a contested divorce as it is quicker, stress-free and legal fees are cheaper.

 In an uncontested divorce, the whole divorce process is compressed in that both the divorce and the ancillaries will be dealt with at the same time.

 If your divorce is uncontested, we will draft the court order that sets out the agreement between you and your spouse.
-This consent court order is binding once it is approved by the Family Court, a process that usually takes about 4 weeks.
+This consent court order is binding once the Family Court approves it, a process that usually takes about 4 weeks.

-How long does a Contested Divorce take compared to Uncontested Divorce?
+How long does a Contested Divorce take compared to an Uncontested Divorce?

 How long your divorce case takes depends on whether it is contested or uncontested.
 If your divorce is uncontested, you can expect to obtain your Interim Judgment within 4 weeks of your filing the divorce papers.
 If your case is contested, your case may take between 6 to 12 months to complete.

-In Singapore, about 80 percent of divorce cases are settled without going for a full hearing.
-The high rate of successful resolutions is commendable and is due to the active and effective role played by the Singapore Family Courts in helping parties to settle.
+In Singapore, about 80 to 90 per cent of divorce cases are settled without a full hearing.
+The high rate of successful resolutions is commendable and is due to the active and effective role of the Singapore Family Courts in helping parties settle.

 First, you must have been married for at least 3 years before you can file a Writ for divorce on the ground that your marriage has broken down irretrievably.
 If you are married for less than 3 years, you can only file for divorce if you have obtained permission from the court.
 This is not easy to obtain as you must show that you have suffered exceptional hardship or if your spouse has been exceptionally cruel.

-Second, you or your spouse must be domiciled (treated Singapore as your permanent abode) at the commencement of the divorce proceedings.
+Second, you or your spouse must be domiciled (treated Singapore as your permanent abode) at the divorce proceedings’ commencement.
 Alternatively, either of you must have resided in Singapore for 3 years immediately before the commencement of divorce proceedings.
 Singaporeans and Singapore Permanent Residents are presumed to be domiciled in Singapore, so only non-Singaporeans and non-PRs need to prove domicile.

 The Court will only grant a divorce if you can prove that the marriage has “broken down irretrievably.”
 To prove this, you must show one or more of the following facts:

-The Defendant (the person being sued) has committed adultery with another person (the Co-Defendant) and the Plaintiff finds it intolerable to live with the Defendant.
+Defendant (the person being sued) has committed adultery with another person (the Co-Defendant), and Plaintiff finds it intolerable to live with Defendant.

-The Defendant has behaved in such a way that the Plaintiff cannot reasonably be expected to live with him/her.
+Defendant has behaved in such a way that Plaintiff cannot reasonably be expected to live with him/her.

-The Defendant has deserted or left the Plaintiff for a continuous period of 2 years without any intention of returning.
+Defendant has deserted or left Plaintiff for a continuous period of 2 years without any intention of returning.

 Separation for 3 years

-The Plaintiff and Defendant have lived apart for a continuous period of at least 3 years and the Defendant agrees to a divorce.
+Plaintiff and Defendant have lived apart for at least 3 years, and the Defendant agrees to a divorce.

 Separation for 4 years

-The Plaintiff and the Defendant have lived apart for a continuous period of at least 4 years.
-No consent is required from the Defendant.
+Plaintiff and Defendant have lived apart for a continuous period of at least 4 years.
+No consent is required from Defendant.